 When it rains heavily over a short period of time the result can be flash floods.
 Get up-to-date weather information and watch for changing weather conditions.
 DO NOT enter a narrow gorge or slot canyon if storms are threatening!

-There are lots of camping options at Captiol Reef.
+There are quite a few places to stay at Capitol Reef.
 There’s a large developed campground in the Fruita area.
 This is a popular place to stay and fills quickly.
 Reservations are available from spring to fall.

 You’ll also find primitive campgrounds in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.